-Hunting with bow and arrow is more demanding.
+Hunting with bow and arrow is definitely a valid tool in the modern game mamagements situation.

 Statistically a bowhunter needs considerably more time in the field (5-10 times more)

-to get within a range were he or she can successfully execute a good shot,
+to get within a range were he or she can successfully harvest the game,

 Getting close enough to hunt game with a shotgun is certainly a challenge.